 Urethral Sling Procedures: What You Need to Know

-๐Ÿ‘‹๐Ÿผ Hi, there! ๐Ÿ‘‹๐Ÿผ Do you have questions on pelvic surgeries?
+๐๐ผ Hi, there! ๐๐ผ Do you have questions on pelvic surgeries?
 I can help!
 It's me, Dr. Kelly, double board certified Pelvic Physio and YOUR go-to expert for all things pelvis and pelvic floor related!
-Today, I want to dive into the nitty-gritty of urethral sling, or urethral tape, procedures.
+Today, I want to help answer your questions on urethral sling and urethral tape procedures, from a physical therapy or musculoskeletal perspective.

 In a nutshell, a urethral sling or tape is used to support the base of the bladder and/or urethra to help control leaks.
 But the terminology can be confusing, so let's start there.